pirovc/ganon/docs/default_databases.md

 ganon build -g archaea bacteria -d arc_bac -c -t 30
 ```

-will download archaeal and bacterial complete genomes from RefSeq and build a database with 30 threads.
+This will download archaeal and bacterial complete genomes from RefSeq and build a database with 30 threads.
 Some day later, the database can be updated to include newest genomes with:

 ```bash